Introducing recommended courses, weather forecasts, live cameras, and course maps for Muikamachi Hakkaisan Ski Resort

 HAKKAISAN Fast Track

-From an altitude of 1,147m, you can create your own tracks on the freshest, deepest, and most compacted snow in the morning, experiencing an extraordinary experience that can only be experienced here.
+From an altitude of 1,147m, you can carve your own tracks on the fresh, deep, and groomed slopes in the early morning, experiencing an extraordinary adventure you can only find here.

 Isazawa Onsen Yumotokan